KigoJomo/KigoJomo/README.md

 🔭 I’m currently working on an Online art gallery with Next.js and Tailwind CSS<br>
 👯 I’m looking to collaborate on web development for businesses and brands<br>
 🤝 I’m looking for assistance in product design<br>
-🌱 Currently learning system design<br>
+🌱 Currently learning full-stack development with Nextjs and Postgresql<br>
 ⚡ Fun fact, sleep schedule is a myth 😂

 ## 🌐 Socials